Metalloprotein: Nitrogenase (nitrogen fixation)

 where Pi stands for inorganic phosphate.
 The precise structure of the active site has been difficult to determine.
 It appears to contain a MoFe7S8 cluster that is able to bind the dinitrogen molecule and, presumably, enable the reduction process to begin.
+Some species of bacteria and archaea have also been shown to have Vanadium nitrogenases, which contain a VFe3S4 cluster and allows for an alternative pathway of nitrogen fixation in Molybdenum-deficient conditions.
 The electrons are transported by the associated "P" cluster, which contains two cubical Fe4S4 clusters joined by sulfur bridges.

 Superoxide dismutase

 The superoxide ion, O_{2}^{−} is generated in biological systems by reduction of molecular oxygen.
 It has an unpaired electron, so it behaves as a free radical.
 It is a powerful oxidizing agent.
 These properties render the superoxide ion very toxic and are deployed to advantage by phagocytes to kill invading microorganisms.
 Otherwise, the superoxide ion must be destroyed before it does unwanted damage in a cell.
 The superoxide dismutase enzymes perform this function very efficiently.

 The formal oxidation state of the oxygen atoms is −.
 In solutions at neutral pH, the superoxide ion disproportionates to molecular oxygen and hydrogen peroxide.